 Because the average person is so used to email, it feels less intrusive even if it’s something they’ve grown out of.
 It takes much longer for someone to unsubscribe from an email than it does to unfollow a friend or account on another platform.

-You can use this fact to your advantage by offering content in emails, subject lines, and discount codes that may catch their attention and get them to re-engage with the brand several months down the line.
+You can use this fact to your advantage by starting an email newsletter that offers useful content, catchy headlines, and discount codes that may catch their attention and get them to re-engage with the brand several months down the line.

 How To Build an Email List From Scratch